taivlam/aur-mpr-packages/AUR/mudita-center-appimage/README.md

 app and having ever even tried it.
 I wish I could take back every second of my life this pathetic app has needlessly wasted.

 Effectively the last [video](https://www.youtube.com/watch?v=JiN37bn0OE8) on [Obtanium](https://github.com/ImranR98/Obtainium) of this "series" is absolutely insane from a UX perspective.
 Do you know how hard it is to convince people to use Signal for messaging, instead of SMS/MMS text messaging?
 What makes you think anyone wants to go through this Kafkaesque process of installing on GrapheneOS?
 Anyone who was willing to try GrapheneOS would probably want to execute me at this point if I taught them that this is the most "secure" way of updating Android apps.
-So much for "upholding the Android security model" if everyone following it to the T hates the experience.
+So much for "upholding the Android security model" if everyone following it to the "T" hates the experience.

 </details>